ibab/babushk.in/about.md

 ## About me

 Hi!
-I'm a physics PhD student at the University of Manchester.
+I'm a physics PhD student studying at the University of Manchester.
 I investigate the fundamental properties of our universe with the [LHCb experiment](http://lhcb-public.web.cern.ch/lhcb-public/) at the Large Hadron Collider at [CERN](http://home.cern).

-My work mostly consists of solving problems through large scale data processing, machine learning and careful application of statistics.
+My work mostly consists of processing our experimental data using large scale data processing techniques and interpreting it using machine learning and statistics.

-This blog is about interesting things I've found or things that I think could be helpful for others.
+This blog is about interesting things I've found or random things that I think could be helpful for others.
 I'm interested in

  - Learning new programming languages (Like Go, Rust, Haskell, ...)
+ - Building awesome tools!
  - Using Linux to do cool stuff
  - Cryptography
  - Machine learning and statistics